TolikPylypchuk/SharpHook/docs/articles/native.md

 > characters to be typed, a single `KeyPressed` event can raise multiple `KeyTyped` events. `MouseClicked` is raised
 > after `MouseReleased` if the cursor was not dragged.
 Since these events are raised by libuiohook, and not the OS,
 > suppressing them has no effect.

+Events of type `KeyTyped` can be disabled using the `UioHook.SetKeyTypedEnabled` method.
+It is recommended to disable them if your application doesn't use them as these events may cause slight system-wide side effects.
+More information can be found in [an article on OS-specific constraints](os-constraints.md). `UioHook.IsKeyTypedEnabled` can be used to query whether `KeyTyped` events are enabled.
+By default they are enabled. `SharpHook.Providers.IGlobalHookProvider` contains the `KeyTypedEnabled` property which can also be used to control this behaviour.

 ## Simulating Input Events